MagaluCloud/magalu/mgc/cli/docs/iam/Groups/members/list.md

                                Valid unit suffixes: ns, us, ms, s, m and h.
-Examples: 300ms, 1m30s --debug                    Display detailed log information at the debug level --env enum                 Environment to use (one of "pre-prod" or "prod") (default "prod") --iam-project-id string    Project scope for IAM commands only.
-Overrides the configured IAM project --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
+Examples: 300ms, 1m30s --debug                    Display detailed log information at the debug level --env enum                 Environment to use (one of "pre-prod" or "prod") (default "prod") --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
 You can use 'yaml', 'json' or 'table'.
-    --project-id string        Project to scope the requests.
-Overrides the configured project -r, --raw                      Output raw data, without any formatting or coloring --server-url uri           Manually specify the server to use
+-r, --raw                      Output raw data, without any formatting or coloring
+    --server-url uri           Manually specify the server to use
 ```